 - Service providers, for example law firms, market research / data providers, and loyalty program redemption partners;

-- Service providers to whom we outsource certain functions, for example, direct marketing, statement production, debt recovery and information technology support;
+- Service providers to whom we outsource certain functions, for example, direct marketing, customer review tools, statement production, debt recovery and information technology support, some of whom may contact you on our behalf;

 - Brokers, agents and advisers and persons acting on your behalf, for example guardians or persons holding power of attorney;